Boeing halts 737 MAX deliveries due to electrical issues, shares fall

 Reuters reported on April 16 that Boeing stopped delivering its cash cow single-aisle 737 MAX after the electrical grounding problem - months after the plane returned to service following a lengthy safety ban.

+The U.S. Federal Aviation Administration issued a new airworthiness directive Wednesday requiring a fix before the jets resume flight.
+The FAA said last week the issue impacts 109 airline planes worldwide but Boeing did not immediately say how many additional undelivered planes must be fixed.

-Boeing’s shares fell nearly 2.6% after the U.S. planemaker reported its sixth straight quarterly loss and a charge on its high-profile Air Force One presidential jet program.
+Boeing’s shares fell 2.4% after the U.S. planemaker reported its sixth straight quarterly loss and a charge on its high-profile Air Force One presidential jet program.

 The barrage of technical and financial challenges clouded optimism over a resurgent U.S. domestic travel market fueled by vaccinations and pent up demand.